ihzhang/Municipal-Boundary-Changes/README.md

 Municipal Boundary Changes Replication Package & Repository

 Thank you for your interest.
 Welcome to the publicly available repository for my forthcoming paper in the _Du Bois Review_, "THE LIMITS OF PRECLEARANCE: _Municipal Annexations Before and After Shelby County v.
 Holder._" by Iris H. Zhang.
 This repo contains all the data & code for complete replication of the paper. **Please cite the paper if using any code/data from this repository.** My contact: ihzhang@stanford.edu.
+OnlineFirst view here: https://doi.org/10.1017/S1742058X23000152.

 # DATA
 Collecting underlying data needed for this project involved: